-Most of the films cited in Us feature male protagonists and extreme violence, like Lost Boys (1987) and CHUD (Cannibalistic Humanoid Underground Dwellers 1984).
-Alice is the exception, as the film references her through its multiple white rabbits, mirror worlds, and upside-down logic.
-Both Alice and Us feature a young girl who wanders away from her family and enters a bizarre world inhabited by rabbits and a mirror reality.
-Rabbits are particularly evident in the film, as the tethered eat the rabbits and Zora’s hoodie has the Vietnamese word for rabbit on it (“Us Trivia”).
-There are also more subtle references, as Red functions as a Queen of Hearts figure, obsessed with painting the world red.
-For the Queen of Hearts, this means painting the roses red but also chopping people’s heads off.
-For Red, it means filling the world with the red jumpsuits doppelgangers and murdering.
-There is even a scene where Red discovers a white rabbit stuffy in the summer house, and chops off its head, thus embodying the Queen of Hearts.
+Us makes several references to Wonderland, particularly through rabbits, as the tethered eat rabbits and Zora’s hoodie has the Vietnamese word for rabbit on it (“Us Trivia”).
+There are more subtle references, however, as Red functions as a Queen of Hearts figure, obsessed with painting the world red.
+For the Queen of Hearts, this means painting roses red and chopping people’s heads off.
+For Red, it means filling the world with the red jumpsuits doppelgangers and murder.
+There is even a scene where Red discovers a white rabbit stuffy in the summer house, and chops off its head, thus perfectly embodying the Queen of Hearts.

-Carroll’s prefatory poem “All in a Golden Afternoon” introduces this dynamic with the line, “Yet what can one poor voice avail/Against three tongues tied together” (11-12, 3).
-This line implies that having a voice is the result of some internal cooperation, which Alice has little of in the novel.
+Carroll’s prefatory poem “All in a Golden Afternoon” introduces doubles with the line, “Yet what can one poor voice avail/Against three tongues together” (11-12, 3).
+The line implies that having a voice is the result of some internal cooperation, which Alice has little of in the novel.
+She has no single voice, everything is tangled.
+Sometimes she is Alice, sometimes Mary Ann (the White Rabbit’s maid), other times she has no idea.
 Alice deals with the questions of who, where, what, and why throughout the text, and much of this stems from her inability to fix her physical appearance, words, or behavior.
 Because she cannot fix these things, she cannot fix herself, or speak with one voice.
-The Hatter’s tea party demonstrates this anxiety, as its characters shout “No room!
+The Hatter’s tea party visualizes this anxiety, as its characters shout “No room!
 No room,” to which Alice replies, “There’s plenty of room” (60).
 The implication here is that, like the tea party, Alice is fighting for room within herself, and to rectify the relationship between her and her double.

 There is a strong similarity in the violent way Red and Alice’s doubles manifest in these works.
 Alice’s double is often described as having a different voice and tone, like Red.
 As Alice recites poetry in Carroll’s work, she realizes that her voice becomes “hoarse and strange, and the words did not come the same as they used to” (19), because it is no longer her voice speaking.
-The text also emphasizes that the double wants to take control of Alice’s body and life, as demonstrated in the White Rabbits house.
+The text also emphasizes that the double wants to take control of Alice’s body and life, as demonstrated in the White Rabbit’s house.
 When Alice looks at her hands, she realizes that “she had put on one of the Rabbit’s…gloves while she was talking.
-‘How can I have done that” (19-20) she asks, realizing that some unconscious force slipped into the external world while she was distracted.
+‘How can I have done that” (19-20) she asks, realizing that some unconscious force slipped into the external world and took control while she was distracted.

 One concern which links Us and Alice, is thus the issue of what happens when doppelgangers are untethered.
 Early in the text, Alice begins “to fancy what the flame…looks like after the candle is blown out, for she could not remember ever having seen such a thing” (14), but wants to believe that it is possible to remove the flame from the candle.
-We can read this moment as Alice asking if a soul could survive if separated or extinguished from its body.
+We could read this moment as Alice asking if a soul could survive if separated or extinguished from its body.
 This question of separation and identity becomes more complex in Us, as the tethered succeed, but have no purpose other than standing in a line.
 We see Adelaide driving away, but it is unclear how much untethering has changed her identity.
 Her sinister smile in these last moments implies that the tethered nature still exists and could externalize at any moment.
-It is left ambiguous if Adelaide absorbed her twin’s knowledge or power in any way, or what the outcome of this untethering act was.
+It is left ambiguous if Adelaide absorbed her twin’s knowledge or power in any way, or what the outcome of this untethering (killing) was.

 Adelaide’s tactic is to observe and mimic, a technique she first used after switching with Red and attempting to emulate surface world behavior.
 Alternatively, because Red was repressed, she became fixated with consuming or destroying the world.
 Unlike Adelaide, who is content in the world, Red wants to return and refashion reality.
 However, in their final battle, Adelaide and Red swap places once again.
 Red becomes graceful and human-like, while Adelaide becomes increasingly animalistic and desperate.
 During this reversal, Adelaide consumes and represses Red, leaving her body in the underground, a sort of stomach.